uranusjr/sqlian/docs/source/quickstart.rst

 .. code-block:: python

     import sqlian
-    db = sqlian.connect('postgresql:://user:pa55@localhost/contactbook')
+    db = sqlian.connect('postgresql://user:pa55@localhost/contactbook')

-SQLian has a few connectors built-in.
-Some of them requires extra dependencies to actually connect to, like ``psycopg2`` for PostgreSQL.
-You can also build your own connectors if SQLian doesn't have them built-in, but we'll save that discussion for later.
+SQLian has some database support built-in.
+Some databases require extra dependencies to actually connect to, like ``psycopg2`` for PostgreSQL.
+You can also build your own database support, but we'll save that discussion for later.

-The `connect()` function returns a `Connection` object, which conforms to the DB-API 2.0 specification (`PEP 249`_), so you can get to work directly if you know your way around.
+The `connect()` function returns a :class:`Database` instance, which conforms to the DB-API 2.0 specification (`PEP 249`_), so you can get to work directly if you know your way around.
 But there's a better way to do it.

 Issuing commands
 -----------------

-Aside from the DB-API 2.0-compatible stuff, the `Connection` object also provides a rich set of "statement builders" that frees you from formatting SQL yourself, and convert native Python objects more easily for SQL usage.
+The :class:`Database` instance provides a rich set of "statement builders" that format and execute SQL for you, and make it easier to convert native Python objects for SQL usage.

-Let's insert some data first:
+Inserting data:

 .. code-block:: python